-The OAC Language Partnership Program provides language learning to over 3500 students in over 48 primary and area schools across the state.
-Our specialist language teachers design the learning programs, provide a weekly synchronous lesson and resources for a second asynchronous lesson.
+The OAC Language Partnership Program provides language learning to over 3000 students in over 45 primary and area schools across the state.
+Our specialist language teachers design the learning programs, provide a weekly synchronous lesson and face to face teaching at the host school each term.

-OAC is a host school for Inventorium, an online program for disengaged youth in years 10 to 12.
-Each year about 50+ students are enrolled and engage one on one with a mentor who tracks their progress in their individually tailored program.
+OAC offers the Inventorium program - an online program for disengaged youth in years 10 to 12.
+Each year about 120+ students are enrolled and engage one on one with a mentor teacher who tracks their progress in their individually tailored program.